Is weed legal in Delaware?

-Delaware House Bill 110, which would have made Delaware the tenth state to legalize adult-use cannabis, failed in the Statehouse on June 27, 2018.
-The bill to amend Delaware marijuana laws was reintroduced in 2019 and cleared for consideration by the House.
-For now, Delaware recreational marijuana remains decriminalized but not legalized.
+Delaware House Bill 110, which would have made Delaware the tenth state to legalize adult-use cannabis, failed in the Statehouse in June 2018.
+The bill to amend Delaware marijuana laws was reintroduced in 2019 and cleared for consideration by the House but didn't progress.

-The Delaware Department of Health and Social Services (DHSS) houses the Office of Medical Marijuana (OMM) that sets the laws for medical marijuana in Delaware.
-The OMM is responsible for all licensing, registration, and testing pertaining to Delaware’s Medical Marijuana Program (MMP).
+The Delaware Department of Health and Social Services (DHSS) houses the Office of Medical Marijuana (OMM), which oversees the Medical Marijuana Program (MMP).
 The OMM has also developed a registry for patients and caregivers, qualification procedures, and regulations to ensure that medical cannabis is available in a safe and effective manner.

 Where is it safe to purchase weed in Delaware?

 Patients and caregivers may only purchase medical cannabis from an OMM-registered compassion center.
-The OMM assigns patients to a compassion center.
 If patients are unable to make the purchase themselves, they may designate a caregiver to buy and deliver medical cannabis on their behalf.
 Patients and caregivers are limited to purchasing only 3 ounces (85 grams) of processed cannabis every 14 days.

 Where is it safe to consume cannabis?